It’s scary that a killing tool like a chainsaw was first invented by doctors to perform surgical procedures.

 Have a look:

-The story goes back to 1700 when during childbirth, it was not always possible to save both the mother and her baby.
 A procedure called symphysiotomy was used to perform on a laboring mother in case natural delivery was not an option.
 The procedure widens the birth canal to take the baby out vaginally.

 At first, this procedure was quite brutal, performed using a knife making it extremely painful and messy.
 Later on, in 1780 two Scottish doctors, John Aitken and James Jeffray introduced a tool to cut the pelvis.

-They envisioned a rotating blade in comparison to already used sharp knives.
-And with this vision, the first chainsaw was invented.
 Though it was a success over traditional knife methods, not all doctors were able to do it due to its tricky use and dangerous nature.
 Plus it had a forever-lasting effect on the mothers.

 Years later Bernhard Heine, a boy belonging to a medical family, spent most of his life studying under his orthopedic uncle Johann Heine introduced a new invention.
 He studied both medicine and orthopedic surgery.

 With both of his areas of expertise combined in 1830, he invented a tool called osteotome or bone saw.
 It was created to cut through hard bones and was hand operated.
-Not only that, but it had sharp blades on a chain, wrapped around a metal surface the size of a kitchen knife.
-It used a crank handle to operate.

 The tool was a success and won Heine a prestigious award in France and an invitation to Russia for its practical demonstration.